 Best Practices When Using Email

-When Emailing With Survivors
+When Emailing with Survivors

 - If you must print out an email exchange, shred the email conversation as soon as you no longer need it.

-When Emailing About Survivors
+When Emailing Coworkers About Survivors

-- Do not include survivors’ names or other identifying information in emails.
+- Do not include a survivor’s name or other identifying information in emails, including initials.

 Agency Best Practices & Policies

 Agencies should have a data retention policy ensuring that information that isn’t needed is regularly deleted.
 (Visit NNEDV’s Technology & Confidentiality Resources Toolkit for best practices on record retention and deletion.)
 This policy should include emails received from and sent to survivors, and emails containing information about survivors.
 Don’t forget that emails are often backed up or archived, and email conversations between you and survivors will be saved, so backups and archives containing survivor information will also need to be deleted.